 It was the Coordinator's finding in the Financial Condition Report that the City made noteworthy progress addressing the issues that lead to the City's financial distress determination.
-Since the determination that the City was financially distressed, the City has resolved its oppressive debt burden, ended the string of consecutive years with growing structural deficits and with the help of the extraordinary taxing authority provided by Act 47 in the Strong Plan, it has accumulated a cash reserve while also improving day-today financial and operational management.
+Since the determination that the City was financially distressed, the City has resolved its oppressive debt burden, ended the string of consecutive years with growing structural deficits and with the help of the extraordinary taxing authority provided by Act 47 in the Strong Plan, it has accumulated a cash reserve while also improving day-to-day financial and operational management.
 However, the City's tax base remains limited while the City continues to confront increasing costs related to its collective bargaining contracts, increasing costs for materials and supplies and the long-term burden of legacy cost obligations all of which hinders the City's ability to achieve long-term financial sustainability.
-In fact, the Coordinator's baseline General Fund projections illustrate that the City will incur General Fund operating budget deficits through 2021.
+In fact, the Coordinator's baseline General Fund projections illustrate that the City will incur annual General Fund operating budget deficits through 2021.
 Therefore, the Coordinator recommended that a three-year Exit plan be prepared for the City that will include a strategy designed to place the City in a position to terminate its Act 47 financial distress status at the end of the three-year Exit Plan and situate the City on a long-term path of financial sustainability.

-As mentioned in the Baseline General Fund Projection chapter, the City will receive more than \$11.0 million in 2018 from the extraordinary taxing authority provided under Act 47.
-However, at the end of this three-year Exit Plan - in the absence of a legislative change or change in Home Rule Amendments- the City will no longer have at its disposal this extraordinary taxing authority.
+As mentioned in the Baseline General Fund Projection chapter, the City will receive more than \$12.0 million in 2018 from the extraordinary taxing authority provided under Act 47.
+However, at the end of this three-year Exit Plan - in the absence of a legislative change or a change to Home Rule form of government - the City will no longer have at its disposal this extraordinary taxing authority.
 The City will be required to revert to the tax rate limits contained in the Local Tax Enabling Act for its earned income tax and the local service tax.
-Thus, the City will need to replace the revenue produced pursuant to Act 47.
+Thus, the City will need to replace the revenue produced pursuant to Act 47, to reduce its level of expenditures for both operating and non-operating budget items, or do some of each.